 How Do Hydrostatic Lawn Mowers Work?

-A hydrostatic lawn mower provides high power in a compact size.
-This mechanism lets you mow through various speeds rather than operating with preset gear speeds.
+Hydrostatic transmissions provide high power in a compact size.
+This mechanism lets you mow through various speeds rather than operating with preset gear rations.

-Here’s How Hydrostatic Transmission Work In a Lawn Mower:
+Here’s How Hydrostatic Transmissions Work In a Lawn Mower:

 Can You Push Start a Hydrostatic Mower?